p2sr/Portal2SpeedrunMod/README.md

 - Randomized Map Order (well... yes)
 - Fat Run (complete the game while being 1,875x larger)
 - Potato Challenge (A copy of SMO's Baloon World)
+- Celeste% (idk, people force me to do it to meme msushi)
 - ..and many more

 Credits: